Bradzerafa/Guess-the-number-game/README.md

     - Random number is generated and question mark is changed to the number when it is guessed.
 [COMPLETE]
     - Check button checks the input number to the Random number.
         - Check that the number input is between 1 - 20.
 [COMPLETE]
-        - If correct then saves the high score and changes UI.
+        - If correct then saves the high score.
+[COMPLETE]
         - If Incorrect deducts 1 point from score.
 [COMPLETE]
     - Clicking the again button:
         - Hides random number and generates new random number.
 [COMPLETE]
         - Clears number input box.
 [COMPLETE]
         - Resets score back to 20.
 [COMPLETE]
         - Saves high score.
 [COMPLETE]
-        - Change UI back to default look.

     - Write full tests for the game using Cypress.
         - Set up Cypress.